 The Launcher is a little menu window that acts as the starting point for launching other tools.
-In this getting started tutorial, we will only use GPItv and the Recipe Editor tools.
+In this getting started tutorial, we will mostly use GPItv and the Recipe Editor tools.

 Before reducing any files, the best is probably to take a look at the raw data we have using GPItv.
 Click on the GPItv button on the GPI launcher to open it (See GPItv Viewer User’s Guide for more details):

 - In the new window push the button Change... and select a folder in the GettingStarted_tutorial_dataset.